lsst-sqre/discourse-rubin-theme/brand-assets/README.md

 This asset is used for platform-native push notifications.
 It is adapted from the intermediate-size gray-on-white imagotype.

 Discourse recommends that this icon is monochrome with transparency.
 The pixel size is 96x96.
 Export as a PNG.

+## system-icon.ai

+This asset is intended to be used as the icon for the system user account.
+It's based on the intermediate-sized imagotype with a white circle background to ensure that the logo works in both light and dark themes.

+Export as PNG.